-- "Kia ora, talofa lava, ni hao, hello" (introduce yourself, your name, a bit about yourself). - "This session is brought to you by the Community Law Centre and The REP: the Rights Education Project". - Introduce the Community Law Centre: - Community Law Centres provide free legal advice, on most topics.
+- "Kia ora, talofa lava, nĭ hăo, hello" (introduce yourself, your name, a bit about yourself). - "This session is brought to you by the Community Law Centre and The REP: the Rights Education Project". - Introduce the Community Law Centre: - Community Law Centres provide free legal advice, on most topics.
 You can see a lawyer, for free, on anything to do with employment, family, criminal, tenancy, debt, and beyond - Make sure the class knows where to find their local Community Law Centre and how to contact YouthLaw.
-For example: "Your nearest Community Law Centre is in Wellington Central at 203 Willis Street on Level 8 or in Lower Hutt at 59 Queens Drive on Level 2.
+For example: "Your nearest Community Law Centre is in Lower Hutt at 59 Queens Drive on Level 2.
 Come in and see us some time!" and "You can call YouthLaw on 0800 UTHLAW (0800 884 529) to talk to someone who can help!" - Community Law Centres are situated throughout New Zealand and you can locate your nearest one at: www.communitylaw.org.nz/our-law-centres/ - Introduce The REP: - We are here to let you know your legal rights and responsibilities.
 We present the law on a number of areas, but if you have anything you are particularly interested in, we are always open to new ideas!